 10.4.2 Notwithstanding any provision in the constitution of the student union, permission to hold a gathering may be refused should such gathering be deemed not to be in the best interest of the University.
-Should there be any doubt on the part of the Students' Representative Council as to the desirability of a gathering, the Dean of Students shall take a final decision.
+Should there be any doubt on the part of the Students' Representative Council as to the desirability of a gathering, the Head of the Centre for Student Structures and Communities shall take a final decision.